Q: What is the application deadline, and what is the next available term?

 - Official Transcripts (from all institutions attended, scanned and uploaded directly to graduate application)*

 - TOEFL Score Results (international students only - Online)

 *Official transcripts will be requested if you are admitted to our program.
-At that time, students will be required to submit official transcripts to the University OGS Graduate Admissions Office.
+At that time, students will be required to submit official transcripts to the University Graduate Division Admissions Office.
 Do not send transcripts until you have been notified by the Department.

 Q: What is the UCSD code needed to send exam scores for the GRE (optional) and TOEFL?

 A: UC San Diego code 4836